Azure/modern-web-app-pattern-dotnet/isolated-deployment.md

 This section describes the deployment steps for the reference implementation of a modern web application pattern with .NET on Microsoft Azure.
 These steps guide you through using the jump host that is deployed when performing a network isolated deployment because access to resources will be restricted from public network access and must be performed from a machine connected to the vnet.

 For users familiar with the deployment process, you can use the following list of the deployments commands as a quick reference.
-The commands assume you have logged into Azure through the Azure CLI and Azure Developer CLI and have selected a suitable subscription:
+The commands assume you have logged into Azure through the Azure CLI and Azure Developer CLI and have selected a suitable subscription (about 55-minutes to provision):

 ```shell
 git clone https://github.com/Azure/modern-web-app-pattern-dotnet.git